 Currency risk is measured using sensitivity analysis.
 A portion of Cyclopharm's receivables and payables are exposed to movements in the values of those currencies relative to the Australian dollar.
-Cyclopharm management have determined that it is not cost effective to hedge against foreign currency fluctuations.
+Cyclopharm management have entered a hedge for US Dollar (USD) movement in estimated costs to complete the USFDA trials and have determined that it is not cost effective to hedge against other foreign currency fluctuations.

-Cyclopharm is exposed to European Euro (Euro), Canadian Dollar (CAD) and US Dollar (USD) movements.
-The following table details Cyclopharm's sensitivity to a 10% change in the Australian dollar against respective currencies with all other variables held constant as at reporting date for unhedged foreign exposure risk.
+Cyclopharm is most exposed to European Euro (Euro), Canadian Dollar (CAD) and US Dollar (USD) movements.
+The following table details Cyclopharm's sensitivity to a 10% change in the Australian dollar against those respective currencies with all other variables held constant as at reporting date for unhedged foreign exposure risk.
 A positive number indicates an increase in net profit/equity.